shubha07m/Classifier-Comparison-Matlab/README.md

 # Classifier-Comparison-Matlab
 Here I have built various type of classifier / discriminant and compared their performance.
+We have compared the accuracy performance, confusion matrix and ROC + AOC for different discriminant like linear, diaglinear, quadratic, diagquadratic etc. We have also used PCA for dimensionality reduction and shown performed experiments using previously mentioned discriminant.
+This code has been developed in matlab.